Are you a counterfeit Christian or the real deal?

 7 Signs You Are a Counterfeit Christian

-1) You feel more guilty for missing church than hurting your neighbor.
+1) A counterfeit Christian feels more guilty for missing church than hurting his or her neighbor.

 I grew up in a culture where church attendance was the ultimate mark of righteousness.
 Under no circumstances did you miss worship on Sunday or class on Wednesday.
 A Christian who had “gone astray” was someone who hadn’t been to the church building in a month.